lukoshkin/evangelist/README.md

 - Efficient navigation in the project directory (commands: `tree`, `d`, `gg`, `G`)
 - Interactive command history search (key-bindings: `jjk`, `<M-kk>`, `/`)
 - Jupyter empowered by Vim and basic set of notebook extensions
-- Minimal configurations for Vim and Tmux
+- Minimal configuration for Tmux and several configuration levels for Vim/Neovim

 <br>
 <br>

-Before to get into it, let's get familiar with the imposed notation:
+Before to go into details, let's get familiar with the imposed notation:

 ---